palburtus/node_poc/README.md

-# A Simple project for creating a NodeJS and React application from scratch
+# A Simple project for creating a NodeJS
 A NodeJS project designed to learn the ins and outs of NodeJS.
 This is an attempt to create a "For Dummies" tutorial on getting setup.
-The reality is there are many ways to setup this simple application each of which may require a different array of dependencies.
-Some of the dependencies are technically optional and I will attempt use as few as possible to start and to explain, at least a a high level, everything (what jQuery is used for being somewhat of a prime example) that gets included as a dependency in this setup.
+The reality is there are many ways to setup this simple application each of which may require a different list of dependencies.
+Some of the dependencies are technically optional and I will attempt use as few as possible to start and to explain, at least at a high level, everything that gets included as a dependency in this setup.

 This project will be used to learn NodeJS.
 Target audience is developers who have used other Web Development frameworks, namely .NET MVC / API v2.
 In my humble opinion, many node tutorials make far too many assumptions about what they're readers know about web development and various frameworks.
 For the purposes of this document, I will assume only that you have a very basic understanding of web development and are reasonably comfortable with Javascript.
 I will do my best to explain anything that falls outside of those two pre-requisites to explain (sometimes over explain) other concepts and frameworks.
 I will also inevitably end up repeating the fact that I am intentionaly over explaining things, particularly when I have to ask myself "would a beginner be expected to know what I'm talking about"